tomasGonz67/theoforge-be/README.md

 # TheoForge Backend

-A FastAPI-based backend service with PostgreSQL database and pgAdmin for database management.
+A FastAPI-based backend service with PostgreSQL and Neo4j databases, and pgAdmin for PostgreSQL management.

 ### Prerequisites
 - Docker and Docker Compose